 Editorial Transparency

 Requests for comment were not returned.
-This piece is based on court records, publicly available OTIS data, the MSC remand order, police report details provided to Clutch Justice, court transcripts, and prior Clutch Justice coverage of Barry County.
-All claims about the investigative record are drawn from those documents.
+This piece is based on court records, publicly available OTIS data, the MSC remand order, police report details provided to Clutch Justice, court transcripts, FOIA-obtained City of Hastings parking-lot lease records, source accounts from the first trial, and prior Clutch Justice coverage of Barry County.
+All claims about the investigative record are drawn from those documents and accounts.
 Judge Michael Schipper is referenced here with his documented record: MSC remand in Docket No. 167549, JTC-confirmed 2014 misconduct, and Clutch Justice’s documented coverage of sentencing departures.
 He is not characterized beyond what that record supports.
 For the full Barry County archive, see the Barry County tag and Judge Schipper tag.

 Direct Answer

 The Michigan Supreme Court granted Dean Terry Myers a remand to Barry County Circuit Court for a motion for new trial.
 Myers, 55, was convicted in June 2022 after a jury trial on an alleged 2018 sexual assault — a trial he was reportedly pressured not to take, and for which he received a sentence consistent with the upward departure pattern Clutch Justice has documented in Judge Michael Schipper’s courtroom.
-The investigative record the case rests on includes a flawed timeline, a detective who made materially inaccurate statements on the court record, a forensic examiner without mental health credentials, no canvassing of witnesses or school staff, and a physical evidence problem the investigation never addressed.
+The investigative record the case rests on includes a flawed timeline, an unverified Fish Hatchery parking lot theory, a detective who made materially inaccurate statements on the court record, source accounts that Detective Larson and Assistant Prosecutor Christopher Elsworth were seen arguing in the hallway during the first trial, a forensic examiner without mental health credentials, no canvassing of witnesses, school staff, city staff, or hospital staff, and a physical evidence problem the investigation never addressed.
+A June 2019 lease obtained by Clutch Justice through FOIA confirms the parking lot’s contractual existence after the alleged offense date; it does not establish that the lot was operational for hospital use on January 9, 2019.
 The MSC’s remand order returns the matter to Barry County Circuit Court.
 The question of what happens there is one Clutch Justice will continue to document.

 Key Points